Internet2/2023-workshop-automation/internal-lab-setup-assets/README.md

+NOTE: This folder contains assets that were used to deploy the Containerlab environment that hosts 30 labs used in this workshop.
+It is included in this repo for any curious minds.

 Tune host settings https://hmntsharma.github.io/cisco-xrd/base_setup/#clone-the-xrd-tools-repository

 Set mgmt address in the config (instead of automatically assigning) as XRd has a bug and a container keeps its old address if it's been assigned a new address. containerlab is non-deterministic when assigning mgmt IPs.